Basabdatta Chatterjee

+Early life and education

 Basabdatta was born in Kolkata in West Bengal.
 She passed Madhyamik from Lee Memorial Girls High School, Higher Secondary from Brahmo Balika Shikshalaya and graduated from Gokhale Memorial Girls' College.
 In 2013, she completed her master's degree in Bengali from Rabindra Bharati University.

-On 6 March 2018 she was married to journalist Anirban Biswas.

 Career

 Basabdatta's father, Sumantra Chatterjee, was a film reviewer.
 So initially, she wanted to become a reporter.
 She had basically no plans for entering the glamour world.
 But she came to limelight when she made her debut in the soap Ganer Opaarey, directed by Rituparno Ghosh.
 She is also a model for several jewellery and clothing brands.
 Basabdatta is equally popular in both West Bengal and Bangladesh.

 Television

 Basabdatta has appeared in several television serials, including Gaaner Oparey, Boyei Gelo and Mon Niye Kachakachi.
 She has also appeared in the television game show Dadagiri Unlimited on Zee Bangla and Ebar Jalsha Rannaghore on Star Jalsha.
 She also took the role as Sati in the television event Durga Durgotinashini.